Giuseppe Meazza: Reception

-Meazza is widely considered one of the best players of his generation, and among the greatest of all time, as well as being regarded by many in the sport as Italy's greatest ever player.

 Vittorio Pozzo, the mastermind coach behind both Italian World Cup victories, wrote of Meazza: "He was a born forward.
 He saw the game, understood the situation, distributed the ball carefully and made the team offence operate.
 Having him on the team was like starting the game 1–0 up."

 Sports journalist Gianni Brera, who considered Meazza to be the greatest footballer in the history of the game, called him "Il Folber", and dubbed his style of play the "fasso-tuto-mi", because he considered him to be the complete central midfielder and a nimble acrobat.
 When describing Meazza, Brera said: "He was only Italian that stood out amongst the sensational Brazilians and Argentines".
 Following Meazza's death in 1979, Brera also added: "The world was full of great football players, maybe some even tougher and more consistent than him, but to us it seemed that one could not go beyond his sudden inventions, his ingenious runs, his peremptory yet never condescending dribbling, his solo break-away runs towards the usual stray victim, the opposing goalkeeper."

 Peppino Prisco, who became vice-president of Inter Milan in 1963 and won every major trophy possible with the club, also considered Meazza to be the best player of all time, and said of him: "Meazza was great, unbeatable, even if he would occasionally run into a frightful crisis, caused by his intense sexual activity and his passion for the game.
 When he took over on the field, he did things that left the mouth ajar."

-Bruno Acari IV, who played with Meazza at A.C.
-Milan and later coached, once said that "Peppino [Meazza] never wanted to hear about tactics.
-He was a simple person who became a king when he entered the goal box, with a technical ability that was comparable to Pelé."
+Bruno Arcari IV, who played with Meazza in A.C.
+Milan as well as became a coach afterwards, said that Meazza used to play without following any specific tactics, and his success on the field within the penalty area was due to his outstanding technique, which is similar to that of Pelé."